 You don't have to be around the Amish for very long to notice that they have good work ethics.
 They're typically responsible, honest, hard workers.
 And I think that's largely due to the fact that they're taught to work at a young age.

-Most of them start first grade in school around age six and only go to eighth grade.
-They believe that's enough education because it's more important to do physical work.
+Most Amish children go to small one-room parochial schools in their church district with a teenage girl from the church as their teacher.
+They start first grade around age six and only go to eighth grade.
+The Amish believe that's enough education because it's more important to learn a trade and do physical work.

 Girls need to stay home and help their mothers with all the household chores, learn how to cook, sew, garden, and preserve the food that's harvested.
 While the boys work with their father and learn all the secrets of farming.